eNeM10/instagram-followers-scan/readme.md

     Enter your Instagram username: abc123
     ```

-* If will try to find a saved session for the entered user.
+* It will try to find a saved session for the entered user.
 If not found it will ask you to enter your password to login

     ```text
     Enter Instagram password for abc123: